Scrabble letters IBS

 Taking an integrative approach to IBS

 As a dietitian, it is important to know that nutrition is an important part of managing IBS–but it is not a standalone option.
 As a disorder of gut-brain communication, addressing stress management is critical–as is acknowledging the role of the microbiome in the natural history of the condition.
-In my practice, we take an integrative approach that includes dietary change, stress management, physical activity and a probiotic such as Bio-K+ IBS Control.
+In my practice, we take an integrative approach that includes dietary change, stress management, physical activity and a probiotic such as Bio-K+ IBS Pro.

 Note: